citp/privacy-policy-historical/b/ba/bac/bachpan.com.md

-> *The following text is extracted and transformed from the bachpan.com privacy policy that was archived on 2015-12-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151201221607id_/http%3A//www.bachpan.com/privacy_policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bachpan.com privacy policy that was archived on 2016-06-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160605104306id_/http%3A//www.bachpan.com/privacy_policy.aspx) for the most accurate reproduction.*

-# Indian Baby Names, Hindu Baby Names, Indian Boy and Girl Names, Hinudu Boy and Girl Names
+# Indian Baby Names, Hindu Baby Names, Indian Boy and Girl Names, Hindu Boy and Girl Names

 Fair Information Practices